MarcelSunyer/Midnight-Terminal/README.md

 1. 🚂 **Repair the Trains**: Reactivate the engines to access new areas, reconnect tracks, and make the trains operational for evacuation.
 2. 🧟‍♂️ **Survive the Mutants**: Hide, distract, or confront the mutated creatures as you work to complete repairs.
 3. ⚙️ **Manage Resources**: Use your limited tools and weapons wisely.
 Station power is unreliable, so you'll need to decide whether to light dark corridors or activate defenses.
+(WIP)

 ## 🧟 **Mutants**